-Now the property market is showing signs of growth again, property refurbishments are back in vogue, and houses in need of renovation can appealing as projects to take on.
+Now the property market is showing signs of growth again, property refurbishments are back in vogue and houses in need of renovation can appealing as projects to take on.
 Whether you are looking for long-term tenants or looking to sell them on renovating houses can give you access to a goldmine.

 But like with any property investment you need to be prepared and know what your looking out for.

 So, to help you with some pointers, I’ve asked one of our maintenance teams (Focused Projects) to give you some great tips below.